ghchinoy/eldamo-build/README.md

 # Building Eldamo

+[Eldamo](https://github.com/pfstrack/eldamo) is Paul Strack's generated lexicon of Tolkien's languages.

+This repository contains instructions to build a Eldamo into a Java container - a Dockerfile and instructions to do so.

-[Eldamo](https://github.com/pfstrack/eldamo) is currently set up to build with Gradle 2.6 (specifically, a version before v4.0) and jetty.
-As of this writing, Gradle is at version 5.5.1 and, as of v 4+, no longer supports a jetty plugin.
+Eldamo is currently set up to build with Gradle 2.6 (specifically, a version before v4.0) and jetty.
+As of this writing, Gradle is at version 6.9.1 and, as of v 4+, no longer supports a jetty plugin.

 This repository contains a Dockerfile as well as instructions options that will build Eldamo with the proper versions of software necessary.